wizard16319/RKE2-TF-AWS-GOV-Istio/README.md

 ### 1. **Set Up AWS Infrastructure with Terraform**

-First, create a Terraform configuration to set up the required AWS infrastructure
+First, create a Terraform configuration to set up the required AWS infrastructure (saved as main.tf in this repo)